etn-ccis/blui-react-native-component-library/docs/Icons.md

 ## Icon Object

 The simplest way to use a icon in a component is to specify the icon as a simple object.
-The object syntax takes a `family` and a `name`.
-Supported family values include 'pxblue', 'material', and 'material-community'.
-When specifying 'pxblue', icons will be drawn from the [@pxblue/react-native-vector-icons](https://www.npmjs.com/package/@pxblue/react-native-vector-icons) package.
-When specifying 'material' or 'material-community, icons will be drawn from the [react-native-vector-icons](https://www.npmjs.com/package/react-native-vector-icons) package.
-The default family is 'material.'

 ```tsx
 <Component icon={{family: 'pxblue', name: 'device'}} />